-4.13.4 The Core Strategy, 2011 supported the retention of Green Wedges and committed to a review of their boundaries as part of the Local Plan preparation process.
-The Green Wedge Review - Draft Technical Update, 2015 supported the Options Consultation in September/October 2015.
+- 4.13.4 The Core Strategy, 2011 supported the retention of Green Wedges and committed to a review of their boundaries as part of the Local Plan preparation process.
+The Green Wedge Review Draft Technical Update, 2015 supported the Options Consultation in September/October 2015.
 Whilst it recommended that the boundaries remained largely unchanged from those identified in the 2001 Local Plan, it added that the boundaries put forward through the Local Plan would need to take into account the scale and distribution of housing required to meet need up to 2031.
-More recently the boundaries of the Leicester/Scraptoft Green Wedge were defined in the Scraptoft Neighbourhood Plan, 2016.

-4.13.5 This Local Plan allocates Scraptoft North SDA for housing with accompanying infrastructure and community facilities.
-This results in a reduction in the size of the existing Green Wedge to the north of the village.

-4.13.6 Policy GD7 defines an area of Green Wedge, comprising grazing paddocks between Scraptoft village and development within the City of Leicester, together with land to the south of Scraptoft village, incorporating the Edith Cole Memorial Park and the land on the upper slopes of the Thurnby Brook valley.
+More recently the boundaries of the Leicester/Scraptoft Green Wedge were defined in the Scraptoft Neighbourhood Plan, 2016. - 4.13.5 This Local Plan allocates Scraptoft North SDA for housing with accompanying infrastructure and community facilities.
+This results in a reduction in the size of the existing Green Wedge to the north of the village. - 4.13.6 Policy GD7 defines an area of Green Wedge, comprising grazing paddocks between Scraptoft village and development within the City of Leicester, together with land to the south of Scraptoft village, incorporating the Edith Cole Memorial Park and the land on the upper slopes of the Thurnby Brook valley.
 The land was previously identified as part of the Green Wedge and part of the Area of Separation included in the Scraptoft Neighbourhood Plan, 2016.

-4.13.7 The designation of the combined area as Green Wedge recognises that it has an important role to play in protecting Scraptoft village from merging with other built up areas to the south and west, thereby guiding future growth in Scraptoft, Thurnby and Bushby, allowing opportunities for access to the countryside and providing improvements to recreational opportunities.
+Policy GD7 will take precedence in determining planning applications within its boundaries, as the most recently adopted part of the development plan.
+Outside of the boundaries of GD7, the Area of Separation (as defined by the Scraptoft Neighbourhood Plan) will continue to apply. - 4.13.7 The designation of the combined area as Green Wedge recognises that it has an important role to play in protecting Scraptoft village from merging with other built up areas to the south and west, thereby guiding future growth in Scraptoft, Thurnby and Bushby, allowing opportunities for access to the countryside and providing improvements to recreational opportunities.
 Not only does the designation ensure that Scraptoft village, in particular the Conservation Area, is protected from the adverse impacts of major development, but it also provides opportunities for the provision of recreational facilities as part of the new SDA.
 There is also substantial development committed to the south of Thurnby Brook in Thurnby and Bushby parish and the Green Wedge allows for strategic green space and access to the countryside to be incorporated as this growth takes place.
 The name of the Green Wedge has been changed to Leicester/ Scraptoft/ Bushby to reflect its wider coverage.